Emotional self-regulation: Effects of low self-regulation

 With a failure in emotion regulation, there is a rise in psychosocial and emotional dysfunctions caused by traumatic experiences due to an inability to regulate emotions.
 These traumatic experiences typically happen in grade school and are sometimes associated with bullying.
 Children who can't properly self-regulate express their volatile emotions in a variety of ways, including screaming if they don't have their way, lashing out with their fists, throwing objects (such as chairs), or bullying other children.
 Such behaviors often elicit negative reactions from the social environment, which, in turn, can exacerbate or maintain the original regulation problems over time, a process termed cumulative continuity.
 These children are more likely to have conflict-based relationships with their teachers and other children.
 This can lead to more severe problems such as an impaired ability to adjust to school and predicts school dropout many years later.
 Children who fail to properly self-regulate grow as teenagers with more emerging problems.
 Their peers begin to notice this "immaturity", and these children are often excluded from social groups and teased and harassed by their peers.
 This "immaturity" certainly causes some teenagers to become social outcasts in their respective social groups, causing them to lash out in angry and potentially violent ways.
 Being teased or being an outcast in childhood is especially damaging because it could lead to psychological symptoms such as depression and anxiety (in which dysregulated emotions play a central role), which, in turn, could lead to more peer victimization.
 This is why it is recommended to foster emotional self-regulation in children as early as possible.

+Occupational therapy in schools

+Occupational therapists (OTs) are integrated educators in most public and private schools across the United States.
+They are trained in mental health and activity analysis to assess the needs of their clients.
+OTs and students work together to create meaningful and healthy habits for stress management, social skills, emotional labeling, coping strategies, awareness, problem-solving, self-monitoring, judgment, emotional control, and others in the school and home environment.
+OTs can complete formal assessments for emotional regulation and treat in a client-centered manner for each student.
+In addition, they can create individualized home programs for carryover with their families.
+For example, OTs can work with students to engage in the occupational therapist-developed curriculum The Zones of Regulation, which utilizes evidence-based knowledge, formal assessment, and in-classroom treatment to improve self-regulation of emotional behaviors and create long-lasting changes in habits.

+Early childhood access to education on emotional regulation mitigates risk factors for increased anxiety, depression, and negative behaviors.
+It allows the student to create healthy habits for school and home environments.
+Children should be able to learn to regulate their feelings for full participation in activities, including social skills, play, sports, and school.